Site icon MyTastyBuds

 Varieties of Vanilla Beans and Their Unique Flavors

-Vanilla beans come in many types, each with its own special taste.
+Vanilla beans come in many types, each with its special taste.
 From the creamy Madagascar vanilla to the delicate Tahitian vanilla, there’s a wide range for everyone.
 Whether you’re a chef or just love flavors, there’s something for you.

 The Madagascar vanilla bean is known for its rich, creamy taste.
 It has sweet and floral notes.
 On the other hand, Tahitian vanilla beans are famous for their floral scent and milder flavor.
 They have hints of licorice and cherry.